sveltekite/monorepo/README.md

 ## Next Steps

+In Chrome dev tools, go to Application/Storage/IndexedDB to see your database.

+You can rename the database in `$lib/generated/db.ts`.
+It should be `app-db` initially.

 Once the app is generated, you can remove `@sveltekite/generate` as a dependency.

 You will still need `sveltekite`.
 It's only a SvelteKit library so it shouldn't have any dependencies you're not using anyway.